llpeterson/internetworking/basic-ip.md

 ARP takes advantage of the fact that many link-level network technologies, such as Ethernet, support broadcast.
-If a host wants to send an IP datagram to a host (or router) that it knows to be on the same network (i.e., the sending and receiving node have the same IP network number), it first checks for a mapping in the cache.
+If a host wants to send an IP datagram to a host (or router) that it knows to be on the same network (i.e., the sending and receiving nodes have the same IP network number), it first checks for a mapping in the cache.
 If no mapping is found, it needs to invoke the Address Resolution Protocol over the network.
 It does this by broadcasting an ARP query onto the